jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 Supply Chain and Third\-party
 breaches.
-Over time we added fields that would assist to capture breaches with secondary victims that were impacted by the initial breach.
+Over time we added fields that would assist to capture breaches with “secondary victims” that were impacted by the initial breach.

 We define Third\-party breaches as a single breach that compromised a
 Third\-party.
 In our data, this is when